Start Your Scholarship Search This Summer

-This summer, when your teenager says that they are bored, share this suggestion – start looking for scholarships for their higher education.
-Scholarships are free money and they do not have to be repaid, unlike a loan.
-While your student has some down time, it’s a great opportunity to start searching for those funds that can support their higher education without costing anything for your family.
+When your teenager says that they are bored this summer, suggest that they start looking for scholarships for college.
+Scholarships are free money and do not have to be repaid, unlike a loan.
+While your student has down time, it’s a great opportunity to start searching for those free funds that can support their higher education without any cost for your family.
+Scholarships can help to stretch those education savings in your Ohio’s 529 Plan account as far as possible.

 Why start the scholarship search early